Eric F. Wagner, Ph.D.

 Research Coordinator II at CBRI

-Robbert J. Langwerden, M.S., is a Research Analyst at FIU’s Community-Based Research Institute (CBRI).
-Robbert earned his Bachelor’s degree in Psychology and Master’s degree in Clinical Psychology from the Radboud University Nijmegen in the Netherlands.
+Robbert J. Langwerden, Ph.D., is a Research Analyst at FIU’s Community-Based Research Institute (CBRI).
+Robbert earned his doctoral degree in Social Sciences (Psychology) the Donders Institute for Brain, Cognition, and Behaviour at the Radboud University Nijmegen, Netherlands.
 Robbert has over 6 years of experience in clinical research and data visualization and presentation.
-Within Robbert’s role as Research Analyst, he contributes to program evaluation of various grants, particularly the U54 Research Center in a Minority Institution grant (RCMI).
+Within Robbert’s role, he contributes to program evaluation of various grants, particularly the U54 Research Center in a Minority Institution grant (RCMI).
 In addition, he contributes to conducting health disparities research and dissemination of results in the form of manuscripts and presentations.
-Next to his work at CBRI, he is remotely finishing his dissertation project on the MMPI and dimensional operationalization of psychopathology, which is in the context of his PhD graduate trajectory at the Donders Institute for Brain, Cognition, and Behaviour at the Radboud University Nijmegen.
+Robbert’s personal research interests are aimed at ameliorating substance abuse and other mental health disparities in underserved communities.

 Katherine Perez, B.S.

 Program Manager at CBRI

-Katherine Perez, B.S., is a Program Coordinator at FIU’s Community-Based Research Institute (CBRI).
+Katherine Perez, B.S., is a Program Manager at FIU’s Community-Based Research Institute (CBRI).
 Katherine holds a Bachelor’s degree in Biological Science with Minors in Psychology and Criminal Justice from Florida International University.
 She is currently pursuing a dual master’s in Public Health and Social Work.
 As a student at FIU, Katherine had several extracurricular involvements, which included serving as a member of the Student Conduct Committee for the Office of Student Conduct & Conflict Resolution and serving as Research Chair for Phi Delta Epsilon, a pre-medical fraternity.
 She currently serves as the assistant coordinator on the HRSA-funded Behavioral Health Workforce Education and Training for Professionals (FIU BHWET-Pro) Program and as the program coordinator on the External Evaluation of the Florida Department of Health’s Closing the Gap (CTG) Grant Program.
 Katherine has also contributed to various other CBRI projects such as the SAMHSA-funded Miami-Dade Partnership for Preventing Health Risks among Youth, Project STRETCH, and HORSES.
 She hopes to use her experience with health disparities research to provide community-based interventions to minority populations.

 Jordan E. Quintana, MSW